fleetdm/fleet/docs/infrastructure/README.md

 ## Deploying and configuring osquery

-- For information on installing osquery on hosts that you own, see our [Adding Hosts To Fleet](./adding-hosts-to-fleet.md) document, which compliments existing [osquery documentation](https://osquery.readthedocs.io/en/stable/).
+- For information on installing osquery on hosts that you own, see our [Adding Hosts To Fleet](./adding-hosts-to-fleet.md) document, which complements existing [osquery documentation](https://osquery.readthedocs.io/en/stable/).
 - To add hosts to Fleet, you will need to provide a minimum set of configuration to the osquery agent on each host.
 These configurations are defined in the aforementioned [Adding Hosts To Fleet](./adding-hosts-to-fleet.md) document.
 If you'd like to further customize the osquery configurations and options, this can be done via fleetctl.
 You can find more documentation on this feature in the [fleetctl documentation](../cli/file-format.md#osquery-configuration-options).
 - To manage osquery configurations at your organization, we strongly suggest using some form of configuration management tooling.
 For more information on configuration management, see the [Managing Osquery Configurations](./managing-osquery-configurations.md) document.